matrix-org/matrix-spec-proposals/proposals/2366-key-verification-accept.md

-# Key verification flow addition: `m.key.verification.ready`
+# Key verification flow additions: `m.key.verification.ready` and `m.key.verification.done`

 The current key verification framework is asymmetrical in that the user who requests the verification is unable to select the key verification method.